The Fiery Feast of

 The Flame of Canigó

 Of the three symbols, though, fire is, without a doubt, the most important.
 It has been used in Sant Joan celebrations here in Catalunya since at least the 12th century.
 One increasingly rooted and popular ritual is that of the Flame of Canigó.
-It was begun in 1955 by a certain Francesc Pujades, from just over the border in Catalogne-Nord (or French Catalunya) and its intention was to evoke the common identity of Catalan-speaking lands.
+It was begun in 1955 by a certain Francesc Pujades, from just over the border in Catalogne-Nord (or French Catalunya), and its intention was to evoke the common identity of Catalan-speaking lands.

 A Pyrenean mountain peak called the Canigó had inspired a certain Mosén Jacinto Verdaguer to write one of the most important epic poems in Catalan literature back in 1886.
 In case you’re tempted to have a go at reading it, “Canigó” is an epic poem consisting of over four thousand verses in twelve cantos, plus an epilogue!
 It’s probably enough to know that it is about the birth of the Catalan nation in the Pyrenean valleys during the Carolingian era.